tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/06-ConsumptionPatterns.md

 ## Direct

-The API Service is hosted and published by and from the primary environment in which the Hira API Management capability is implemented.
+The API Service is hosted and published by and from the primary environment in which the Digital Services Hub capability is implemented.

 ```plantuml alt="PlantUML diagram describing the direct consumption pattern"